 BECOME A HEALTH EDUCATOR TO LEAD FEAST WELLNESS GROUPS IN YOUR COMMUNITY

-Our 16-week Wellness Program brings 15 participants together for two hours each week.
+Our 12 and 16-week Wellness Programs brings 15 participants together for two hours each week.
 Each meeting offers nutrition education, recipe demonstrations, and a "sharing circle.
 As a Health Educator, you will provide a safe, supportive environment where individuals and families come together to work on relationships with, and belief systems about, food and health.

 “FEAST has been a change in lifestyle.
 I've started walking, which is good not just physically, but psychologically because I feel like I'm going somewhere.
 I also liked getting to know each other.
 Because of you, I leave class each week with a smile on my face… And, I have to say, my son benefited the most.
 He lost weight because I was cooking differently, not making as much rice, and making things like quinoa.” -FEAST Wellness Program Participant

 FEAST’s Health Educator certification and nutrition education curriculum help professionals who want to promote health in their communities by training them to implement our proven 12 and 16-week nutrition & wellness program.

 As a result of the Health Educator Training, you will gain:

 - Skills to teach healthy eating habits and support behavior change.